iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/6sem/fluid_mechanics_and_machine.md

-## Syllabus: FLUID MECHANICS AND MACHINES

-**Course objectives:**

-The objective of this course is to develop knowledge about the fluid properties, study of motion of fluid and related theory.
-It further focuses on the working principle of the fluid machines and basics of gas dynamics.
-After the completion of this course, the student will have knowledge on the fluid behavior at rest and motion including different fluid machines.

-### Topics:

 1. **Fluid properties and fluid statics (6 hours)**
     - Introduction and classification of fluid: Newtonian and Non-Newtonian fluids
     - Fluid properties: density, surface tension, vapour pressure, cohesion and adhesion